To Be Announced: Arbitrary announcement

 \subsubsection{Boolean announcements}

+In this variation we only allow quantification over Booleans.
+We now get a finitary axiomatization and decidability.

 A {\em Boolean} or a formula in {\em propositional logic} is a formula in $\lang(\emptyset)$.
 Boolean announcements result in model restrictions, and, as public announcements only change the information about the true value of propositional variables but not their actual value, such announced Booleans remain true after (truthful!) announcement: Boolean announcements are \emph{successful}.
 Also, Booleans are positive formulas.
-The resulting logic BAPAL is decidable and has a finitary axiomatization \cite{hvdetal.bapal:2017}.
+The resulting logic BAPAL is decidable \cite{bapaldec}, and has a finitary axiomatization \cite{hvdetal.bapal:2022}.
+Still, it does not have the finite model property \cite{bapaldec}.
 The results reported here are for class $\mathcal S5$.
 The relevant axiom and derivation rule are: